HTTPlug: HTTP client abstraction¶

 sendAsyncRequestmethod that sends a PSR-7 request asynchronously and always returns a

 Http\Client\Promise.
 See Promise for more information.

 PHP-HTTP offers two types of clients that implement the above interfaces:

 Standalone clients that directly implement the interfaces.

-Adapters that wrap existing HTTP client, such as Guzzle.
+Adapters that wrap existing HTTP clients, such as Guzzle.
 These adapters act as a bridge between the HTTPlug interfaces and the clients that do not (yet) implement these interfaces.

-Ideally, all HTTP client libraries out there will implement the HTTPlug interfaces.
+Ideally, there will be a PSR for asynchronous requests and all HTTP client libraries out there will implement PSR-18 and the not yet existing PSR.
 At that point, our adapters will no longer be necessary.